ashellz/habitt/README.md

 - all the task names will be saved and when creating a new task given as an option to choose that name using an algorithm

 - Make the daily notification mention what time it is based on its real hour and not 7PM
+- Place haptic feedback checks all over the place and not only on the complete habit